LiliyaSemenenko/Chess_Engine/README.md

 # Tests

 To test the engine's performance, an average time engine has used to choose the best move and an evaluation plot are printed after every game.
-A positive evaluation score means white is winning, negative means white is winning, and 0 is a draw.
+A positive evaluation score means white is winning, negative means black is winning, and 0 is a draw.

 Output example where white was clearly winning: